-The expected future cash flows are taken from the four-year business outlook (2015-2019) validated by management and extrapolated using an average growth rate by business segment of between 8% and 14% for new business between 2019 and 2033, and then discounted to present value using a post-tax discount rate of approximately 13%.
+The expected future cash flows are taken from the four-year business projections (2016-2020) approved by management and extrapolated using an average new business growth rate of zero between 2021 and 2040, and then discounted to present value using a post-tax discount rate of approximately 12%.

-At 31 December 2014, as in the previous period, a comparison of the recoverable amount and the carrying amount, and the application of a range of reasonable discount rates to future cash flows did not result in the recognition of an impairment loss.
+At 31 December 2015, as in the previous period, a comparison of the recoverable amount and the carrying amount, and the application of a range of reasonable discount rates to future cash flows did not result in the recognition of an impairment loss.